 Disseminated granuloma annulare may be treated with one of several systemic therapies such as dapsone, retinoids, niacinamide, antimalarials, psoralen plus ultraviolet A therapy, fumaric acid esters, tacrolimus, and pimecrolimus.
 Consultation with a dermatologist is recommended because of the possible toxicities of these agents.

 Antimalarials, hydroxychloroquine, antileprotics, ultraviolet phototherapy and photochemotherapy, tumour necrosis factor-alpha inhibitor infliximab, fumaric acid esters, oral isotretinoin therapy, topical tacrolimus (calcineurin inhibitor), may be of value in treating granuloma annulare.
+Some researchers think that hydroxychloroquine should be first-line therapy for generalized granuloma annulare.

 Treatment of disseminated granuloma annulare with a 5-lipoxygenase